 While every landing page is different, they all share a common purpose: to convert the viewer into a lead or potential customer, usually through information collection.
-But information collection is draining, and it’s not an interesting process, so your landing page needs to be optimised correctly in order to generate new leads.
+However, information collection is draining, and it’s not an interesting process, so your landing page needs to be optimised correctly in order to generate new leads.

-While most websites have an easily accessible navigation bar, it can be a good idea to hide this feature from your landing page so that there’s nothing to distract your potential customer away from the sign-up form.
+While most websites have an easily accessible navigation bar, it can be a good idea to hide this feature from your landing page so that there’s nothing to distract your potential customers away from the sign-up form.
 While you do want to provide access to the rest of your website, the main aim is a completed lead generation form, so consider having a Thank You page once the form is complete that contains a navigation bar instead.

 Short & Sweet Copy …

 While your landing page needs to convey information and intent, remember to keep it short and sweet while outlining your key value propositions.
 A wall of text might give all the information but there’s a higher chance your viewer will try and navigate away instead of trying to read it all, so don’t make it overwhelming!
 You can also tweak your copy in your call-to-action buttons, because you can definitely do better than a boring button that says ‘Submit Form’!
 Try to use keywords to evoke a response from your target audience.
-If you’re wanting them to sign up to a fashion marketing email, try buttons like ‘Get Your Style Fix’ or ‘Your New Wardrobe is Waiting’.
+If you’re wanting them to sign up for a fashion marketing email, try buttons like ‘Get Your Style Fix’ or ‘Your New Wardrobe is Waiting’.

 … And an even shorter lead form.